VoltanFr/memcheck/ReadMe.md

 The end user doc is available from links at the bottom of each page in MemCheck, providing contextual information.

 ## Development
 The website is built with ASP.NET Core and Vue.js.
+It also uses a number of third party packages.
+Contributions are welcome, please create pull requests or issues on the [GitHub project](https://github.com/VoltanFr/memcheck).